Classroom Three

 We do lots of messy activities at LS, and children often get dirty in the yard!
 So that your child feels free to take part in these valuable learning opportunities, please dress them in clothes that they and you will feel comfortable getting messy.

-We will share a Google Photo album with you that you can access at any time, and upload photos each school day.
+We will share a Google Photos album with you that you can access at any time, and upload photos each school day.
 Each week, we will communicate with you via email or Procare message about what is happening in the classroom.
 This is intended to be a window into your child’s school morning, and looking at them with your child is a great way to start conversations about their school life.
 We’ll also often include important developmental and logistical information in our communications, so please make sure to read them as they are sent.

-If your child is not going to be at school, please email us to let us know.
+If your child is not going to be at school, please email or message us to let us know.
 Please note that we primarily respond to emails during our off-the-floor work hours.
 For time-sensitive issues, ProCare Messenger is a great way to get a message to us while we are with the children.
 Of course, brief check-ins at drop-off and pick-up are also great.
 We are always happy to communicate at greater length over the phone, email, or via Zoom.
 Connecting and collaborating with families about their children is one of our very favorite things to do!

 We look forward to a wonderful summer together,

-Megan, Rosie, and Tomoko :)
+Megan, Marni, Jake and Tomoko :)